Madrid

 The Madrid urban agglomeration has the second-largest GDP in the European Union.
 Madrid is ranked as an alpha world city by the Globalization and World Cities Research Network.
 The metropolitan area hosts major Spanish companies such as Telefónica, Iberia, BBVA and FCC.
 It concentrates the bulk of banking operations in Spain and it is the Spanish-speaking city generating the largest number of webpages.
 Madrid houses the headquarters of UN Tourism, the Ibero-American General Secretariat (SEGIB), the Organization of Ibero-American States (OEI), and the Public Interest Oversight Board (PIOB).
 Pursuant to the standardising role of the Royal Spanish Academy, Madrid is a centre for Spanish linguistic prescriptivism.
 Madrid organises fairs such as FITUR, ARCO, SIMO TCI and the Madrid Fashion Week.
 Madrid is home to football clubs Real Madrid and Atlético Madrid.

-Its landmarks include the Plaza Mayor; the Royal Palace of Madrid; the Royal Theatre with its restored 1850 Opera House; the Buen Retiro Park, founded in 1631; the 19th-century National Library building containing some of Spain's historical archives; many national museums; and the Golden Triangle of Art, located along the Paseo del Prado and comprising three art museums: the Prado Museum; the Reina Sofía Museum, a museum of modern art; and the Thyssen-Bornemisza Museum, which complements the holdings of the other two museums.
+Madrid is one of Spain's leading destinations for international tourism.
+In 2023, it ranked second among Spanish tourist destinations with 5,757,815 international visitors.
+Madrid's main international source markets include the United States, Italy, France, the United Kingdom and Mexico.
+Its landmarks include the Plaza Mayor; the Royal Palace of Madrid; the Royal Theatre with its restored 1850 Opera House; the Buen Retiro Park, founded in 1631; the 19th-century National Library building containing some of Spain's historical archives; many national museums; and the UNESCO World heritage "Golden Triangle of Art", located along the Paseo del Prado and comprising three art museums: the Prado Museum; the Reina Sofía Museum, a museum of modern art; and the Thyssen-Bornemisza Museum, which complements the holdings of the other two museums.
 The mayor is José Luis Martínez-Almeida from the People's Party.

 Etymology

 The origin of the name is unknown.
-There are various theories regarding the origin of the toponym "Madrid", all of them with problems when it comes to fully explaining the phonetic evolution of the toponym, namely:
+There are various theories regarding the origin of the toponym "Madrid", all of them with problems when it comes to fully explaining the phonetic evolution of the toponym.
+The Latin theory (Madrid < Matrice < Matrix) has gained support in the past decades: